Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/sour_quotes.md

 > Programming is one of the most difficult branches of applied mathematics; the poorer mathematicians had better remain pure mathematicians.\
 [Edsger W. Dijkstra](../contributors/README.md#Edsger-W-Dijkstra), 1975

-The respected masters couldn't foresee the exponential growth of "applied" development and the entry threshold's dramatic sinking.
+The respected masters couldn't foresee the exponential growth of "applied" development and the dramatic sinking of entry threshold.

-I venture to reformulate: "Most enough young and advanced in exact sciences can turn into good software developers but not vice versa".
+I venture to reformulate: "Most advanced in exact sciences can  be good  programmers (unless they already are) but not vice versa".

 ## Software